 - Day 3

-- graphical user interfaces with Tkinter
+- graphical user interfaces with PySide (Qt for Python)

 - web server with Django

-- testing with unittest and pytest
+- tests with pytest

 In addition to the actual language basics with their special features, a great focus is placed on applications and exercises.
 Python is characterized by the fact that executable and functional programs can be created with just a few lines of code.
 In this course you will learn—among other things—how to access file formats and databases, how to let client and server systems communicate with each other, and how to create graphical user interfaces.